kleinfreund/kleinfreund.de/_posts/2014-03-19-soundtracks.md

     <figcaption>Volume Beta Artwork by <a href="http://c418.bandcamp.com/album/minecraft-volume-beta">C418</a>.</figcaption>
 </figure>

-Als wäre der erste Soundtrack zu Minecraft nicht schon gut genug, legt Daniel Rosenfeld hier nochmal fantastisch nach.
-Den mag ich sogar noch etwas mehr als _Volume Alpha_.
-Das Teil hat 140 Minuten Spieldauer. Über zwei Stunden.
-Fast ein Zehntel Tag!
+As if the first soundtrack for Minecraft wasn’t good enough, Daniel Rosenfeld does it again.
+I even like it a bit more than _Volume Alpha_.
+That thing got 140 minutes playing time.
+Over two hours.
+Almost one tenth day.

 ## Tiny & Big: Music To Cut Rocks By